Devolutions/doc/docs/en/server/dwl/using-devolutions-web-login/retrieve-credentials-dwl.md

 This section is based on the {{ en.DWL }} configuration steps from the <a href="#settings">previous section</a>.
 We highly recommend that you follow them before going forward, as some features may differ between your experience and what is shown below.
 {% endsnippet %}

-Credentials can be retrieved from {{ en.DVLS }} automatically or manually via {{ en.DWL }}.
+Credentials can be retrieved from {{ en.DVLS }} automatically or manually via the {{ en.DWL }}.
 Follow the steps from the section that best suits your needs:

 * <a href="#automatically-retrieving-credentials">Automatically retrieving credentials</a>
 * <a href="#manually-retrieving-credentials">Manually retrieving credentials</a>